 Emergency Energy Measures

-IOGP recognizes the severe impacts that high energy prices have on consumers, economic activity and inflation, and supports targeted measures to support the most vulnerable consumers.
+IOGP recognises the impact of high energy prices on consumers, industry and competitiveness, and supports targeted measures for vulnerable consumers.

 Windfall profit tax